History of Irish Americans in Boston: 21st century

-The Catholic Church no longer has as much influence as it once did over Irish Americans in Boston.
-Boston has not entirely lost its regional Irish identity: the city remains a popular destination for Irish immigrants, students, and businesses.
+The Catholic Church no longer has as much influence as before over Irish Americans in Boston.
+However, Boston has not entirely lost its regional Irish identity: the city remains a popular destination for Irish immigrants, students, and businesses.
 South Boston still holds an annual St. Patrick's Day parade, Boston College offers an Irish Studies program, and organizations such as the Irish Cultural Centre help to maintain a connection with Ireland.
 In 2013, Boston elected a first-generation Irish-American mayor, Marty Walsh.

 Culture

 Religion

 The vast majority of the Irish immigrants who arrived in Boston in the 19th century were Roman Catholic.
-The Catholic Church with its tradition of pastoral care played an especially important role in the lives of the poor.
+The Catholic Church, with its tradition of pastoral care, played an especially important role in the lives of the poor.
 While Protestant and secular charitable organizations offered various forms of assistance, they often discriminated or proselytized.
-To avoid this, Catholics built orphanages (the St. Vincent Female Orphan Asylum and the Home for Destitute Catholic Children), homes for wayward teens (House of the Angel Guardian and House of the Good Shepherd), a foundling home (St. Mary's Infant Asylum), two homeless shelters (Working Boys Home and Working Girls' Home), and a Catholic hospital (Carney Hospital).
+To avoid that, Catholics built orphanages (the St. Vincent Female Orphan Asylum and the Home for Destitute Catholic Children), homes for wayward teens (House of the Angel Guardian and House of the Good Shepherd), a foundling home (St. Mary's Infant Asylum), two homeless shelters (Working Boys Home and Working Girls' Home), and a Catholic hospital (Carney Hospital).
 The Catholic St. Vincent de Paul Society offered food, shelter, clothing, and counseling.
 One parish, St. Francis de Sales in Charlestown, issued food stamps.
 In response to bias and proselytism in Protestant-dominated schools, Boston's Irish Catholics built Catholic schools.
 By 1917, they had established 29 elementary schools, four high schools, four academies, and one college (Boston College).

 The first New England native to be ordained to the Catholic priesthood was John Thayer, a Boston-born Congregationalist minister who converted to Catholicism in 1783.
-Thayer started the first Catholic congregation in Boston in 1790, ministering to French and Irish immigrants; eventually he moved to Limerick, Ireland, where he lived the rest of his life.
+Thayer started the first Catholic congregation in Boston in 1790, ministering to French and Irish immigrants; eventually, he moved to Limerick, Ireland, where he lived the rest of his life.
 The first church built in Boston for Catholics was the Holy Cross Church on Franklin Street, designed by Charles Bulfinch and built in 1803; it was demolished in 1862 and replaced by the Holy Cross Cathedral.
 The Roman Catholic Archdiocese of Boston was established in 1808 by Pope Pius VII.
 The Boston-born John Bernard Fitzpatrick, son of immigrants from King's County, Ireland, became the first Irish-American Bishop of Boston in 1846.
 Irish Americans would eventually dominate the Catholic Church in Boston.
 Prominent figures include Cardinal O'Connell, Cardinal Cushing, and Archbishop Williams.

-In 2002, Irish-American and other Catholics were shaken by the sexual abuse scandal in the Catholic archdiocese of Boston.
+In 2002, Irish Americans and other Catholics were shaken by the sexual abuse scandal in the Catholic archdiocese of Boston.
 The Boston Globe's coverage of a series of criminal prosecutions of five local priests drew national attention to the issue of sexual abuse by Catholic clergy and subsequent cover-ups by the church hierarchy.
 The Globe investigation was dramatized in Tom McCarthy's film Spotlight in 2015.